tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

    \nu_0 = \frac{\nu}{1 + \frac{z}{ct}}

 For any given shell and impact parameter we can thus find the maximum and minimum co-moving frequency that will give the specified lab frame frequency if we know the intersection points of the ray with correct impact parameter, and this we find easily given the impact parameter and the radius of the shell.

-The integrator function proceeds as follows: first set up a grid of relative impact parameters `ps`.
-Then take all the shell radii from largest to smallest and put them in relative units by dividing with the largest radius.
-Using these two we calculate the :math:`z` coordinate of the crossing points if the various impact parameters, directly yielding the positive :math:`z_c` in the upper triangular matrix `z_crossings`.
-I also include the normalization factor :math:`ct`.

-Because the recursions have different starting conditions, we then split the crossings and impact parameters into an 'inner' and an 'outer' part, defined by whether the impact parameter a crossing corresponds to is greater or smaller than the innermost shell radius `R_min_rel`.

-Then we simply iterate over all the frequencies we want, and for each frequency over both sections of impact parameters, in each section recursing over selections of the line lists derived by from the crossing points.